alimrd/dp_ms_client/README.md

 ```

 ### Usage
-with this package you can work with following methods of digipeyk messaging service:
+By using this package you can work with the following methods of digipeyk messaging service:
-* `sendMessage` send sms with same body to multiple receptors
+* `sendMessage` − send sms with same body to multiple receptors
-* `sendMessageMultiple` send sms with multiple body to multiple receptors
+* `sendMessageMultiple` − send sms with multiple body to multiple receptors
-* `sendEmail` send email with same body to multiple receptors
+* `sendEmail` − send email with same body to multiple receptors
-* `sendEmailMultiple` send email with multiple body to multiple receptors
+* `sendEmailMultiple` − send email with multiple body to multiple receptors

 ### Example

-#### `sendMessage`
+#### sendMessage
 ```php
 use \Tatdev\DPMSClient\Clients\Client;
 use \Tatdev\DPMSClient\HttpClients\CurlHttpClient;